SitanHuang/ledg/README.md

                     will try to convert it to the same currency as x and then compare

+                  gt(x)
+                    Like amount(x), but returns true if any transfer of an entry has amount greater than x

+                    Best used with positive amounts

+                  lt(x)
+                    Like gt(x), but returns true if any transfer of an entry has amount less than x

+                    Best used with negative amounts

         --period="smartdate1 [(->?|\.\.\.*| to ) smartdate2]", -Psmartdate
                 using sugarjs library to parse date interval if only one date is given, only from: will be set